avl39/ENGR0016-MATLAB/Resources/Term Master LIst.md

 #### Initializing Variables

 In MATLAB, you initialize a variable by typing your variable name and using a single equals sign followed by the value you want to assign to the variable.
-For instance, let's say that I want to have a variable called `rasberry` with the value of 10.
-The code to initialize the variable `rasberry` would look like:
+For instance, let's say that I want to have a variable called `rasperry` with the value of 10.
+The code to initialize the variable `rasperry` would look like:

-    rasberry = 10;
+    rasperry = 10;

 In this example, we used the semicolon to supress the output, otherwise the command window would display the following lines:

-    rasberry
+    rasperry

         = 10

 (Or something along those lines)

-After the variable `rasberry` is initialized, you can see it in your workspace.
+After the variable `rasperry` is initialized, you can see it in your workspace.
 Your workspace sorts all of the objects within it by descending alphabetical order.
-But because it is the only variable that's been initialized, `rasberry` will be found at the top of your workspace.
+But because it is the only variable that's been initialized, `rasperry` will be found at the top of your workspace.

 Let's say we want to initialize another variable, but this time with a vector of values.
 Let's call this variable `blueberry` and give it the values of 5, 10, 15, and 20.
 The code to initialize the variable `blueberry` would look like: